smartflutist661/rfantasy-bingo-stats/src/rfantasy_bingo_stats/data/bingo_2023/bingo_stats_rough_draft.md

 **TOTAL**: 924 total authors read, with 374 unique.
 237 authors were used only once for this square.

-Author demographics, as described above:
+Author demographics, as described in the overall stats on authors:

 |ETHNICITY|% OVERALL|% UNIQUE|
 |---------|:---------:|:---------:|